Hololive Production: 2023–2025: Initial public offering

 On 27 March 2023, Cover underwent an IPO and began trading on the Tokyo Stock Exchange.

+On 11 May 2023, Cover announced the opening of a new studio facility, which took over 2.7 billion yen to construct.
+With the goal of increasing speed, creative freedom, and production quality, the new facility includes motion capture, green screen filming, and recording functions all within a single floor, with a total area exceeding ten tennis courts.
+The motion capture room is equipped with over 200 VICON cameras to improve tracking precision, while the recording studio meets professional music industry standards and is capable of producing album-quality audio.

 In July 2023, Hololive Production announced a joint imprint label, Holo-n, with Universal Music Japan sublabel EMI Records.
+Holo-n's first undertaking was Blue Journey, a music group of Hololive-affiliated VTubers which featured songs with melancholic and negative emotions.

 On 15 November 2023, Cover announced an amendment of their community works guideline which allow the monetization of fanworks on video sharing platform such as YouTube.
 They also introduced a new set of guidelines specifically for fans games as well as unveiling their own publishing label for fangames named "holo indie".
 The announcement came in the wake of several popular Hololive fangames releasing on Steam throughout 2023 such as HoloCure and Idol Showdown.
 The brand is part of Cover's then newly established CCMC Corp.
 (Creator Community Company) subsidiary which focuses on licensing their Hololive IP for game developers.

 On 12 March 2024, Cover revealed that they would be establishing a U.S.-based subsidiary to facilitate localized event planning and sales.
 Cover USA opened its office in Los Angeles in July 2024.
+The same month, Cover hosted the "hololive SUPER EXPO 2024" and "5th Fes.
+Capture the Momen" events in Tokyo, attracting a record-breaking number of 86,000+ attendees to the event.

-In July 2024, Hololive conducted its first collaboration with a U.S. professional sports team, sponsoring a theme night at a Los Angeles Dodgers Major League Baseball game on July 5, including special merchandise and appearances by talent such as Gawr Gura; the Los Angeles Times noted that this promotion (which also coincided with Anime Expo at the Los Angeles Convention Center) served a dual purpose of helping Hololive expand its audience, while also helping to promote the team to its Japanese fanbase amid their signing of Shohei Ohtani.
+In July 2024, Hololive conducted its first collaboration with a U.S. professional sports team, sponsoring a theme night at a Los Angeles Dodgers Major League Baseball game on July 5, including special merchandise and appearances by talent such as Gawr Gura, Pekora, and Suisei; the Los Angeles Times noted that this promotion (which also coincided with Anime Expo at the Los Angeles Convention Center) served a dual purpose of helping Hololive expand its audience, while also helping to promote the team to its Japanese fanbase amid their signing of Shohei Ohtani.
+The collaboration returned in the 2025 season, featuring Hololive English members Ninomae Ina'nis, IRyS, and Koseki Bijou.

+In October 2025, Hololive member Hoshimachi Suisei was featured on the cover of Forbes Japan and was also named on the magazine's "30 Under 30" list.